Skip to main content

 Hello Regan,

-Any major can be pre-med but it’s often easier and more time and cost-efficient to pick one of the sciences that include all or most med school prerequisite courses in its major requirements.
+Any major can be pre-med but it’s often easier and more time and cost-effective to pick one of the sciences that include all or most med school prerequisite courses in their major requirements.
 Some of these are Biology, Biochemistry, and Biomedical Engineering.
 The rigor of these programs can also help prepare you for the rigor of medical school.
 If you would like to connect with a mentor to support you along your pre-med to med school journey, check out https://www.nprema.org/ and, once you begin your freshman year, schedule a time to meet with your school’s pre-med office to make sure you’re starting off on the right foot.

 As you apply to colleges, you can also ask the Admissions officers which majors are best for pre-med students at their institution.
 Doing so will allow you to learn of majors that include common med school prerequisites or have their own pre-med track or concentration.
 Across colleges & universities, the curriculum for typical science majors will be very similar, but there may be some specialized programs that are more medically focused.
 For example, Biology generally requires the same or similar courses no matter where you study but there may be a unique program whose advanced coursework is highly specialized for students interested in medicine and even includes some form of clinical experience such as shadowing doctors, anatomy and physiology labs, or medical research experiences.